mattpark01/DeSoApp/README.md

 # DeSoApp

-DeSoApp is looking to become the first ever mainstream social media platform.
+DeSoApp is looking to become the first ever decentralized mainstream social media platform.